 Think of the QuickBooks Online balance as the balance that would be in your checkbook register.
-When you write a check from your checkbook, you deduct it from your register balance even though it hasn't actually cleared the bank yet.
-This process causes your register balance to be different from your actual bank balance.
+When you write a check from your checkbook, you deduct it from your registered balance even though it hasn't actually cleared the bank yet.
+This process causes your registered balance to be different from your actual bank balance.

 2. New transactions for a connected account

-If QuickBooks Online is connected to your bank to download transactions, any transactions that are in New Transactions tab and have not been added are not included in the balance on the regiser in QuickBooks Online but are reflected in the actual bank balance.
-As long as they remain in the New Transactions tab they will not affect in your QuickBooks Online balance.
+If QuickBooks Online is connected to your bank to download transactions, any transactions that are in the New Transactions tab and have not been added are not included in the balance on the register in QuickBooks Online but are reflected in the actual bank balance.
+As long as they remain in the New Transactions tab they will not affect your QuickBooks Online balance.